Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 for some constants $C_2,c_2>0$.
-Since the ASEP on the half-line is stationary, and the event $\mathcal{A}_k$ is measurable with respect to $(\eta^{\N}_t)_{t \geq 0}$, this yields the equality in \eqref{eq:TargetUpperAux}.
+Since the ASEP on $\N$ is stationary, and the event $\mathcal{A}_k$ is measurable with respect to $(\eta^{\N}_t)_{t \geq 0}$, this yields the equality in \eqref{eq:TargetUpperAux}.
 In order to show the inequality in \eqref{eq:TargetUpperAux}, let